Tristan da Cunha: Holidays and holiday traditions

-The island holds an annual break from government and factory work which begins before Christmas and lasts for three weeks.
+The island holds an annual break from government and factory work, which begins before Christmas and lasts for three weeks.
 The beginning of the holiday, called Break-Up Day, is usually marked with parties and celebrations.
-The islanders would traditionally have parties on Boxing Day but not on Christmas Day.
+The islanders would traditionally have parties on Boxing Day, but not on Christmas Day.

 Traditionally, on "Old Year's Day/Night" (meaning "New Year's Eve"), the islanders would conceal their identities with masks or blackface and the men would wear women's clothing; everyone would celebrate anonymously moving between households, singing songs, dancing, shouting, playing instruments and firing guns.
 At the stroke of midnight, a bell would announce the new year.
 On New Year's Day, the islanders would play cricket and football, and once again party later in the day.
 The disguises sometimes recall English Border Morris dancers.
-Similarly, in England in the Middle Ages, this period was one of continuous feasting and merrymaking, which climaxed on Twelfth Night, the traditional end of the Christmas season on 6 January.
-In Tudor England, Twelfth Night itself was forever solidified in popular culture when William Shakespeare used it as the setting for one of his most famous stage plays, titled Twelfth Night.
-Often a Lord of Misrule was chosen to lead the Christmas revels.

 Sport

-Football, cricket and baseball were all historically played on the island.
+Football, cricket, and baseball were all historically played on the island.

-It has been reported that football was introduced to the locals in the 1920s by Rev. Henry Rogers, and it remains the island’s favourite sport.
-Rose, Henry’s wife, wrote about informal kick-abouts continuing for years, and these fast became a part of Tristanian culture.
+It has been reported that football was introduced to the locals in the 1920s by Rev. Henry Rogers, and it remains the island's favourite sport.
+Rose, Henry's wife, wrote about informal kick-abouts continuing for years, and these fast became a part of Tristanian culture.
 The islanders would split themselves into two teams and play friendly matches, especially on dates of special occasions, such as weddings, christenings etc.

-In 1940 Tristan da Cunha's footballers played their first "international" game against the crew of a Norwegian ship.
+In 1940, Tristan da Cunha's footballers played their first "international" game against the crew of a Norwegian ship.
 No record remains of the score.
 In the ensuing years, the game flourished, with the islanders playing matches against crews from vessels of various nationalities, including ships from the Royal Navy.

 With live transmissions of televised football, the sport regained its former popularity.
 Tristan da Cunha FC was formed in 2002.
 A local fishing company bought them a kit (white shirts and blue shorts).
 They had a very basic pitch on American Field, named in recognition of the American forces stationed there during World War II.
 However, opponents were in short supply.
 It was a case of waiting for visiting opponents, and sometimes years might go by without any opportunities to play foreign opposition.
 Their first match was against a South African fishing vessel and they lost 10–6.
 The remoteness of Tristan da Cunha makes it virtually impossible for the team to travel abroad to play against foreign opposition.
 In recent times, the club's numbers have dropped to a level where only 5-a-side matches are being played.